daguag/developer-guidelines/PlanningPhase.md

 # Planning Phase

 Before you start to code, carefully plan your app: what purpose is it for?
 Which functions will be needed, what are the use cases?
+What kind of data do you need to fulfill the purpose of the app.

+In order to testify you carefully weighed the use and necessity of data, you need to document your decisions in a separate document.
+This will also help you to reconsider your design decisions in a later development phase.

 ## Defining the Purpose and Functionality of the App

 ### The App's Purpose

 What will the app do for the end-user?
 It might seem obvious, but **it is a good start to take a moment and reconsider what the actual aim of the app is**.

 - Which functions should the app provide and
 - which user data is necessary for the planned functionality.